The Vermont Statutes Online

 (3) Acquire or dispose of the fee or lesser interest to any historic property, including adjacent and associated lands, for the specific purpose of conveying or leasing the property back to its original owner or to any other person under covenants, deed restrictions, lease, or other contractual arrangements that limit the future use of the property to ensure its preservation.
 In all cases where property is conveyed, it shall be subject to rights of access, public visitation, and other conditions or restrictions of operation, maintenance, restoration, and repair that the Division may prescribe or may be agreed upon between the Division and the grantee or lessee to accomplish the purposes of this section.
 In the event that the Division intends to dispose of any historic property in fee, the transaction shall first be approved by the General Assembly.

 (4) Enter into and carry out contracts with the federal government or any agency thereof under which the government or agency grants financial or other assistance to the Division to further the purposes of this chapter.
-The Division may agree to and comply with any reasonable conditions not inconsistent with State law which are imposed on those grants.
+The Division may agree to and comply with any reasonable conditions not inconsistent with State law that are imposed on those grants.
 The grant funds or other assistance may be accepted from a federal government or agency and expended whether or not pursuant to a contract.
 The Division may further enter into and carry out contracts with municipalities and with any other person to further the purposes of this chapter.

 (c) The State Historic Preservation Officer and the Division shall adopt a procedure for the efficient review in accordance with this chapter and the National Historic Preservation Act, 16 U.S.C. chapter 1A, subchapter II, of undertakings related to the provision of broadband services, and shall take all feasible steps to effect such efficient review.
 Unless contrary to federal requirements, any review of pole attachments shall be conducted using a systemic approach.
-As used in this subsection, “broadband” means high-speed Internet access that meets the minimum technical objectives adopted by the Department of Public Service pursuant to 30 V.S.A. § 8077(a).
 (Added 1975, No. 109, § 4; amended 1979, No. 61, § 1; 1989, No. 194 (Adj.
 Sess.), § 1, eff.
 May 21, 1990; 1995, No. 46, §§ 43, 44; 2001, No. 35, § 3; 2009, No. 47, § 3; 2011, No. 53, § 7, eff.
-May 27, 2011.)
+May 27, 2011; 2023, No. 85 (Adj.
+Sess.), § 250, eff.
+July 1, 2024.)

 § 724.
-Historic Preservation Special Funds
+Historic preservation special funds

 (1) Receipts from ticket sales at and fees for rental of State-owned historic sites.
 Notwithstanding 32 V.S.A. § 603(2), fees for admission to and rentals of historic sites shall be set by the State Historic Preservation Officer, with the approval of the Commissioner of Housing and Community Development, in a manner that both maximizes revenues and promotes the tourism purposes of historic sites, but not to exceed $12.00 for a single admission.
 This not-to-exceed amount shall not apply to the rental of an historic site or admission to an historic site for a special event.
 These fees shall be reported in accordance with 32 V.S.A. § 605.